 No. Never once did anyone ask to use it.
 As well, I have never had the courage to call or go to a person’s house and ask to use their charger.
 It somehow feels like an awkward thing to do, but just the same, I would be happy to let someone use my charger if they needed a charge.
 I think the customs around this need to change, though I suspect in other locations, this may be more commonplace.

 #7.
-Are the general charging stations city wide [in Toronto] fast ones or you have to wait hours to fill up?
+Are the general charging stations city-wide [in Toronto] fast ones or you have to wait hours to fill up?

-The power and speed of chargers is all over the place in quality.
+The power and speed of chargers are all over the place in quality.
 If you don’t have the Leaf with the fancy ChadeMO charging option, you’ll never charge faster than 4 hours/full battery.
 In between, there is a mid-level charging (when you share dual-cabled chargers) that will charge at a pace of 6 to 10 hours/full battery, and the standard 110v outlet can be up to 14 hours / full battery.
 In my experience, even if I park for an hour, having the Leaf plugged into a standard outlet will count.
 So, whenever I go anywhere, I’m always looking for a way to charge.
-I recently made a list of my favorite places to charge in Toronto.
+I recently made a list of my favourite places to charge in Toronto.

 #8.
 How long will the battery last?